MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-unity-prefabs-sign-in.md

 The **XboxLiveUser** has no visual representation; it simply contains the details that pertain to the Xbox Live user.

 You will need an instance of the **XboxLiveUser** for every instance of the **UserProfile**.
-This is important when [adding multi-user support](../add-multi-user-support.md) to your title.
+This is important when adding multi-user support to your title (per [Adding multi-user support to a Unity game](../live-add-multi-user-support.md)).

 In addition to holding information about the user, after sign-in, the **XboxLiveUser** prefab is also a wrapper for the code used to sign-in an Xbox Live user.